gSchool/passing-functions-as-arguments/README.md

 ## Objective

-By the end of this lesson you will be able to define and invoke a function that takes a function definition as one of its arguments.
-You will also be able to return the results of calling this passed-in function with other arguments passed into the main function.
+By the end of this lesson you will be able to:

+- Define and invoke a function that takes a function definition as one of its arguments
+- Return the results of calling this passed-in function with other arguments passed into the main function

-In service of this main objective you will also be able to define and invoke functions that correctly utilize *rest parameters*, and, be able to use the *spread syntax* in a function call, to convert an array into a list of arguments.
+In service of this main objective you will also be able to:

+- Define and invoke functions that correctly utilize *rest parameters*
+- Be able to use the *spread syntax* in a function call, to convert an array into a list of arguments

 ## Prerequisites